macbre/actions-index-digest/README.md

 > Here we assume that MySQL uses `test_user` with `test_password` credential for `test_db` database.
 And that the MySQL server runs locally listening on a default port (3306).

-`index-digest` inmage will be fetched and run with the provided options.
+`index-digest` image will be fetched and run with the provided options.
 The YAML report file will be stored in the location specified by `index-digest-report-file`.
 You can use it for additional assertions and to raise an error in your CI pipeline if there's something wrong.

 ## An example result file